A Letter to Erich Bergen from the Hippodrome, June 2016

-Anyone who has spent perhaps half an hour with me is probably aware of my love for Frankie Valli and the Four Seasons, and would thus be privy to the knowledge that I admire greatly the songwriting talents of Bob Gaudio (whose name I find nearly impossible not to say in an Italian-American accent).
+Anyone who has spent perhaps half an hour with me is probably aware of my love for Frankie Valli and the Four Seasons, and would thus be privy to the knowledge that I admire greatly the songwriting talents of Bob Gaudio.
 As well as this, they would probably have also been an audience to my expressed love for the film/musical Jersey Boys.

-Erich is a born performer, and when I thought about the show a couple of days later on the train to London, the song I was listening to worded what I was thinking about perfectly.
-The song Making Love Out of Nothin At All by Air Supply – yes I know, but they’re a good band – contains one of my favourite song lyrics – “every star in the sky is taking aim at your eye like a spotlight” – and I suddenly realised that that line fitted part of the Hippodrome show to a T. Erich’s passion and love for what he does comes through so purely in his performance, and at one point, this passion was reflected directly in his eyes; they were literally sparkling under the spotlight.
-Obviously it was the angle of the lights combined with my seating position, but you get the gist.
+Bergen is a born performer, and when I thought about the show a couple of days later, a lyric from an Air Supply song came to mind – yes I know, but I can’t help it if I’ve been subjected to Air Supply growing up – “every star in the sky is taking aim at your eye like a spotlight.”
+I suddenly realised that this line fitted part of the Hippodrome show to a T. Obviously it was the angle of the lights combined with my seating position, but you get the gist.
 Call me a romantic.

 Plus, he spelt my name correctly.
 And he gave me a kiss.
 Any of you lot been kissed by Erich Bergen?
 Didn’t think so.